UPCOMING EVENTS

 4th Annual Pacific Northwest Aerospace Expo

-Women in Aerospace: Speaker #2
+We in Space: Speaker #2

 Dr. Soyeon Yi: South Korea's First Astronaut